SanderMertens/flecs/docs/Quickstart.md

 // Iteration is the same as filters
 ```

-Queries support additional features, such as breadth-first sorting based on relation (the `cascade` modifier) and sorting by component values.
+Queries support additional features, such as breadth-first sorting based on relationship (the `cascade` modifier) and sorting by component values.
 See the [query manual](Queries.md) for more details.

 ## System
 A system is a query combined with a callback.
 Systems can be either ran manually or ran as part of an ECS-managed main loop (see [Pipeline](#pipeline)).
 The system API looks similar to queries: